 The owner of any stock or animal shall not be liable for any damages to any motor vehicle or any occupant of a vehicle caused by or resulting from a collision with such stock or animal, unless it can be proved that the owner knowingly or willfully put or placed such stock or animal upon the public highway, road, or street where such damage occurred.
 Although Alabama law provides some protection from liability related to damages to a motor vehicles and occupants, the owner of livestock can be liable for knowingly or negligently permitting his livestock to go at large and cause damages.
-The owner of such animals judged to be liable for damages to crops, trees, and shrubs creates a lien superior to all other liens on the livestock causing the damage (Ala.
-Code §3-5-2 and §3-5-3).
-If any damage is done by an animal breaking into lands not enclosed by a lawful fence, as defined by state law, the owner of such animal is not liable (Ala.
-Code §3-4-6).
+The owner of such animals judged to be liable for damages to crops, trees, and shrubs creates a lien superior to all other liens on the livestock causing the damage.
+Ala.
+Code §§ 3-5-2 and 3-5-3.